nothke/depplier/README.md

 3. Run depplier.py
 4. You will get a message in terminal if the application was successful and any messages or errors that might've happened, hit any key to shut it down.

 - In case the terminal just flashes, i.e. immediately shuts down without success message, there's a bug!
+Run it in command terminal to see the error message.

 ### Not tested

-- Using it for personal use.
+- Using it for personal use for now, so use at own risk.
 If you find an error, report it so I can fix it!
 - If you have a suggestion for more features, contact me as well.